Areas Of Experience

 CBT (Cognitive Behavior Therapy) is a talking therapy.
 It has been proven to help treat a wide range of emotional and physical health conditions in adults, young people and children.
 CBT looks at how we think about a situation and how this affects the way we act.
 In turn our actions can affect how we think and feel.
 The therapist and client work together in changing the client’s behaviors, or their thinking patterns, or both of these.
 There is a great deal of research evidence to show that CBT works effectively in treating depression.
 This research has been carefully reviewed by the National Institute for Health and Clinical Excellence (NICE).

 Aggression Replacement Training® is a cognitive behavioral intervention program to help children and adolescents improve social skill competence and moral reasoning, better manage anger, and reduce aggressive behavior.
 The program specifically targets chronically aggressive children and adolescents ages 12-17.Developed by Arnold P. Goldstein, Barry Glick, and John Gibbs.
 Aggression Replacement Training® has been implemented in schools and juvenile delinquency programs across the United States and throughout the world.
 The program consists of intervention training, and is divided into three components—social skills training, anger-control training, and training in moral reasoning.

 BrainWise is a proven, evidence-based program for building critical thinking and decision making skills in children and youth!
 In order to succeed in today's world, children and teenagers must possess the critical thinking and decision making skills necessary to analyze and respond to ever-more complex situations and to recognize, understand, and appropriately manage their own emotions.
 Learning how to control impulsive behavior, accurately identify choices, assess the consequences of actions, and make responsible decisions is what BrainWise is all about.

-Begin your journey to your best you by scheduling an appointment for a free consultation.
+Begin your journey to your best you.